just214/www.tsx.guide/CONTRIBUTING.md

 # Contributing

+Do you have an idea on how to improve this site or the documentation?
+Or, do you see something wrong?

+Either way, we appreciate any efforts to make this guide great.

+There

 Hi there!
 If you have an idea about how to make this site better, or see something that doesn't look right, there are a couple ways you can help.

 ## File an Issue

-If you don't feel like going in and making any changes to the code yourself, you can file an issue [here]().
+If you don't feel like going in and making any changes to the code yourself, you can file an issue on GitHub [here](https://github.com/gojutin/www.tsx.guide/issues).

 There are a number of templates that you can use to